percona/pmm-doc/docs/details/advisors/checks/develop-checks.md

 1. pmm-managed checks that this installation is opted-in into STT.
-2. pmm-managed downloads checks file from SaaS (see Check Service).
+2. pmm-managed downloads checks file from SaaS.
 3. pmm-managed verifies file signatures using a list of hard-coded public keys.
 At least one signature should be correct.
 4. pmm-managed sends queries to pmm-agent and gathers results.
 5. pmm-managed executes check scripts that produce alert information.